RBC Life Insurance Review 2026

 Call 1-888-601-9980 to speak to our licensed advisors right away, or book some time with them below.

-The Co-Operative Life Insurance Company was founded in 1945 by a group of farmers in Saskatchewan who lost most of their belongings, savings, and life insurance during the Great Depression.
+The Co-operative Life Insurance Company was founded in 1945 by a group of farmers in Saskatchewan who lost most of their belongings, savings, and life insurance during the Great Depression.
 They found that traditional insurers did not meet their unique needs as farmers, so in 1945 with the financial support of the Saskatchewan Wheat Pool, they founded their own insurance co-operative.

 • Founded: 1945